kexiZeroing/kexiZeroing.github.io/src/posts/css-effects-collection.md

 }
 ```

-Because Scroll-Driven Animations are only active when there is scrollable overflow, it is possible to use them as a mechanism to detect if an element can scroll or not.
+Because scroll-driven animations are only active when there is scrollable overflow, it is possible to use them as a mechanism to detect if an element can scroll or not.

 ```css
 .container {